aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 Each policy generated from a `PolicyGenTemplate` CR includes a `ztp-deploy-wave` annotation.
 This annotation is based on the same annotation from each CR which is included in that policy.
 The wave annotation is used to order the policies in the auto-generated `ClusterGroupUpgrade` CR.

 !!! note
-    All CRs in the same policy must have the same setting for the ztp-deploy-wave annotation.
-The default value of this annotation for each CR can be overridden in the PolicyGenTemplate.
-The wave annotation in the source CR is used for determining and setting the policy wave annotation.
-This annotation is removed from each built CR which is included in the generated policy at runtime.
     All CRs in the same policy must have the same setting for the `ztp-deploy-wave` annotation.
 The default value of this annotation for each CR can be overridden in the `PolicyGenTemplate`.
 The wave annotation in the source CR is used for determining and setting the policy wave annotation.
 This annotation is removed from each built CR which is included in the generated policy at runtime.

 The TALM applies the configuration policies in the order specified by the wave annotations.
 The TALM waits for each policy to be compliant before moving to the next policy.
 It is important to ensure that the wave annotation for each CR takes into account any prerequisites for those CRs to be applied to the cluster.
 For example, an Operator must be installed before or concurrently with the configuration for the Operator.
 Similarly, the `CatalogSource` for an Operator must be installed in a wave before or concurrently with the Operator Subscription.
 The default wave value for each CR takes these prerequisites into account.